sarnowski/secfox/README.md

 ./secfox.sh
 ```

 The first time, this could take some time.
-Further calls will only take milli-
+Further calls will only take
-seconds.
+milliseconds.

 ## Configuration